blueglyph/trait_gen/README.md

   }
   ```

+* The generic parameter must be a [type paths](https://doc.rust-lang.org/reference/paths.html#paths-in-types), it cannot be a more complex types like references or slices.
+So you can use `gen::T<U> -> ...` but not `&T -> ...`.

 # Compatibility

-The `trait-gen` crate is tested for rustc 1.67.1 and greater, on Windows 64-bit and Linux 64/32-bit platforms.
-There shouldn't be any problem with older versions.
+The `trait-gen` crate is tested for rustc **1.58.0** and greater, on Windows 64-bit and Linux 64/32-bit platforms.

 # Releases